 We believe that we are not currently and will not become a USRPHC.
 Because the determination of whether we are a USRPHC depends on the fair market value of our U.S. real property relative to the fair market value of our other business assets, however, there can be no assurance we will not become a USRPHC if we acquire real property in the future.
-Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, Class A common stock will be treated as U.S. real property interests only if you actually or constructively hold more than five percent of such regularly traded class A common stock.
-Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, Class A common stock.
-Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, Class A common stock.
-Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, Class A common stock.
-Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, Class A common stock will be treated as U.S. real property interests only if you actually or constructively hold more than five percent of such regularly traded Class A common stock.
+Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, such common stock will be treated as U.S. real property interests only if you actually or constructively hold more than five percent of such regularly traded common stock.
+Even if we become a USRPHC, however, as long as Class A common stock is regularly traded on an established securities market, such Class A common stock will be treated as U.S. real property interests only if you actually or constructively hold more than five percent of such regularly traded Class A common stock.